 A child receives a vaccination against measles during a campaign in Juba, South Sudan February 4, 2020.
 Photo: Reuters

-Most reported cases are among children aged between six months and 15 from religious sects that do not believe in vaccination.
+According to Reuters, the country’s Information minister Monica Mutsvangwa last month stated that the disease was predominantly affecting children between six months and 15 years, particularly those from religious sects that do not believe in vaccination.

 Writing by Muzha Kucha